 Cho La pass is one of the three major passes of the Gokyo trail in the Everest region located at an altitude of 5420m.
 It is among the most adventurous and undertaken pathway.
 For the one who wants to experience the solitary route, the Cho La is among the one and is considered to be one of the highest passes of The Khumbu Region.
 The Chola pass offers you the closest view of many mountain ranges such as Lothse, Nuptse, Ama Dablam, Everest, and many more.

-The best time to explore Gokyo Lakes and Everest Base camp trek is during autumn (September-November) and spring (March-May).
+The best time to explore the nature-rich Gokyo Lakes and Everest Base camp trek is during autumn (September-November) and spring (March-May).
 As such, the remaining winter (December-February) and monsoon (June-August) seasons experience adverse weather conditions.
-These seasons also experience frequent flight delays and cancellations so it is recommended to keep some buffer day before planning for the trek.
+These seasons also experience frequent flight delays and cancellations.
+Hence, it is highly recommended to keep some buffer days before planning for the trek.

 If you want to explore through a less difficult but equally thrilling and adventurous way to take off your trek then you can go through the next package through the following link Gokyo And Renjo-La Pass Trek, Jiri To Everest Base Camp Trek, Everest Three Pass Trek.
 If you are looking for a short trek to Everest then, simply click on the following link to find out the suitable package for you, Everest Short Trek, Everest Base Camp Heli Trek.

 While making the trek along with joy, it is also necessary to make sure we do it safely throughout the journey, which needs a planned itinerary and well-trained personnel.
 We, here at Himalaya Land Treks, have been doing so for over a decade and we assure you of a lovely adventure through the Himalayas.

 After your arrival in Kathmandu at the airport, you will be picked up by a Himalaya Land Treks’ representative who will take you to your hotel where you will stay overnight.